How Your Swim Team Can Adapt to the Open Water

 5. Use the Proper Equipment

 Even with team-branded custom woven towels at your disposal, staying warm in the water is important.
 Wearing the proper performance apparel is also important.
+There are several critical items every swimmer must keep in their swim bag; and they’re important to their success in or out of the water.

 Full body suits help swimmers maintain warmth, which is crucial.
 Higher end water suits will provide this warmth, without detracting from speed.
 Compression shorts will aid in increasing blood flow to the limbs, which are largely responsible for swimming.